r-devel/rcwg/working_documents/install_r_macos.md

     EOF
     ```

+4. If you have previously installed R on the computer, make your
+    account own the existing R framework folder

+    ``` sh
+    sudo chown -R /Library/Frameworks/R.framework/
+    ```

+    Otherwise, download the installer for the latest release of R from
+    CRAN and install with the default settings.

-### Install prerequisties
+### Install prerequisites

-It is best to install prerequisites at this stage, even if you think you
+It is best to install prerequisites before first building R from source,
-may have installed them before.
+even if you think you may have installed some of the prerequisites
+before.

 1. Install Xcode Command Line Tools from the terminal